mabel-dev/opteryx/README.md

 Shared nothing design means each query can run in a separate container instance making it nearly impossible for a rogue query to affect any other users.

 If a cluster, region or datacentre is unavailable, if you have instances able to run in another location, Opteryx will keep responding to queries. _(inflight queries may not be recovered)_

+**Query In Place**

+With Opteryx, you don't need to migrate data to a common data platform to be able to query it.
+You can store some of your data in parquet files on disk or cloud storage, and some in MongoDB or Firestore and access all of these in the same query.

 **Bring your own Files**